briandconnelly/nicheconstruct/paper/03_results.md

 Negative niche construction can occur in our model due to the selection for sequentially-increasing allelic states and the circular arrangement of these alleles.
 When this occurs, adaptations at one locus reduce the selective effects at another locus, and thus negatively affect fitness.
 This occurs when when the genome length ($L$) is not evenly divided by the number of adaptive alleles ($A$), which makes it impossible to evolve sequentially increasing allelic states.
+This allelic conflict exists with our base parameter values ([Table 1](#tables)), where $L=5$ and $A=6$.
+Here, a mutation that produces genotype $[1,2,3,4,6]$ is beneficial in a population where $[1,2,3,4,5]$ has fixed, as a 6 at the last locus precedes the 1 at the first locus.
+However, once $[1,2,3,4,6]$ fixes, genotype $[1,2,3,5,6]$ will be favored, and so on.
-When negative niche construction is removed ($L=5$, $A=5$), cooperators are again driven to extinction after an initial lift in abundance ([Figure 2C](#fig2)).
+When we remove negative niche construction ($L=5$, $A=5$), cooperators are again driven to extinction after an initial lift in abundance ([Figure 2C](#fig2)).
+Here we observe that because niche construction presents additional opportunities for hitchhiking, the Hankshaw effect extends the initial lift in cooperation.
+However, once a genotype with sequential allelic states fixes, cooperation...

 ## Selective Feedbacks Limit Defector Invasion

 The adaptation resulting from selective feedbacks can limit invasion by defectors, which arise either through immigration from neighboring patches or through mutation from a cooperator ancestor.
-The latter pose a particularly challenging threat, as they are equally adapted, yet do not incur the cost of cooperation.
+The challenge is particularly threatening, as they are equally adapted, yet do not incur the cost of cooperation.
-When homologous defectors (i.e., defectors with identical stress loci) are introduced as a single population in the center of an $11x11$ metapopulation of cooperators, they quickly spread ([Figure 3A](#fig3)).
+When homologous defectors (i.e., defectors with identical adaptive loci) are introduced as a single population in the center of an $11x11$ metapopulation of cooperators, they quickly spread ([Figure 3A](#fig3)).
-However, when resident cooperators can adapt and respond to defector invasion, the situation improves dramatically, allowing cooperation to evade defector invasion in 91 of 160 replicate populations ([Figure 3B](#fig3)).
+However, when resident cooperators can adapt and respond to defector invasion, the situation improves dramatically, allowing cooperation to evade defector invasion in 91 of 160 replicate simulations (57%; [Figure 3B](#fig3)).
 [Figure 4](#fig4) depicts one such instance where cooperators gained an adaptation that stopped and eliminated invading defectors.
 We further highlight this process in [Figure 3C](#fig3), where an adapted cooperator genotype can rapidly invade a population of defectors.